Cole-MaK/Cole-MaK/README.md

 - 🌱 I’m currently attending UCSB and double majoring in Statistics/Data Science and Film/Media Studies
 - 💞️ I’m looking to collaborate on any project :D
 - 📫 How to reach me mrcolemak@gmail.com
-- ⚡ Fun fact: uhhhhhhh
+- ⚡ Fun fact: I like to vlog :D

 <!---
 Cole-MaK/Cole-MaK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.